Expensify/App/OfflineUX.md

 How to implement: Use API.queue() to implement this pattern.

-Handling the pending case

-We’ve already got a pending state set for optimistic report comments (see 4 in the bulleted list above).
-Since we are standardizing on isPending to indicate a pending action we will just update the loading here and here to isLoading.
-Update getReportActionItemStyle() to have a second argument called isPending that will receive action.isLoading && network.isOffline if isPending === true add the color: themeColors.textSupporting style Update ReportActionItem.js to pass a second argument to getReportActionItemStyle() with the value this.props.action.isLoading && network.isOffline

-Handling the error case:

-When any action that modifies a report action returns an error we must associate the error with the action so it can be shown inline.
-It can either be an action that already exists or might not be created yet, but we can add the error translation key for the error to a new field of error on the report action itself.

-e.g. when handling a Report_AddComment error we are handling some existing errors here by rolling back the temporary action.
-These errors should instead be handled by setting Onyx data like this:

-Onyx.merge(`${ONYXKEYS.COLLECTION.REPORT_ACTIONS}${reportID}`, {
-    [optimisticReportActionID]: {
-        error: <error-translation-key>,
-        isLoading: false,
-    },
-});

 # C - Blocking Form UI Pattern
 This pattern blocks the user from interacting with an entire page.